cep21/gotemplate/README.md

 [The 13 Things That Make a Good Build System](https://www.signalfx.com/blog/the-13-things-that-make-a-good-build-system/).
 An important bonus for me is that CircleCI is free for private git repositories, which lets me test out code before I'm ready to make it public.

+I purposly keep commands inside CI systems simple, like `make XYZ`, instead of embedding the command, like `go test -v -race ./...`, because I feel depending upon a common standard like a Makefile makes it easier to later switch CI systems.
+The more complex your CI system's commands become, the more difficult it is to debug the system locally or migrate to another CI provider.

 ## Static analysis